Fixed-Parameter Algorithms for the Kneser and Schrijver Problems: Induced Subgraphs of Kneser and Schrijver Graphs

 Otherwise, for $b \in \{5,\ldots,n-3\}$, the desired sets $F$ have the form $F' \cup \{1,b\}$, where $F'$ is a $(k-2)$-subset of $\{3, \ldots, b-2\} \cup \{b+2,\ldots,n-1\}$ with no two consecutive elements.
 By shifting the elements of $F'$ in the range $\{3, \ldots, b-2\}$ by $2$, it follows that the number of those sets $F'$ is equal to the number of $(k-2)$-subsets of $\{5, \ldots,n-1\}$ with no two consecutive elements and without the element $b+1$.
 As shown above (for $b=3$), the number of these subsets, even without the requirement not to include $b+1$, does not exceed the required bound, so we are done. \end{proof}

+\begin{remark} It follows from the above proof that the bound in Claim~\ref{claim:stable_i_j} is tight in certain cases (e.g., for $a=1$, $b=3$). \end{remark}

-The following result stems from Claim~\ref{claim:stable_i_j} and can be viewed as an approximate variant of the Hilton-Milner theorem of~\cite{HM67} for stable sets (see~\cite{IstrateBC21}). \begin{lemma} For integers $k \geq 2$ and $n \geq 2k$, every non-trivial intersecting family $\calF$ of stable $k$-subsets of $[n]$ satisfies $|\calF| \leq k^2 \cdot \binom{n-k-2}{k-2}$. \end{lemma}
+The following result stems from Claim~\ref{claim:stable_i_j} and can be viewed as an approximate variant of the Hilton--Milner theorem of~\cite{HM67} for stable sets (see~\cite{IstrateBC21}). \begin{lemma} For integers $k \geq 2$ and $n \geq 2k$, every non-trivial intersecting family $\calF$ of stable $k$-subsets of $[n]$ satisfies $|\calF| \leq k^2 \cdot \binom{n-k-2}{k-2}$. \end{lemma}

 \begin{proof} Let $\calF$ be a non-trivial intersecting family of stable $k$-subsets of $[n]$.
 Consider an arbitrary set $A = \{a_1, \ldots, a_k\}$ in $\calF$.
 Since $\calF$ is non-trivial, for every $t \in [k]$, there exists a set $B_t \in \calF$ satisfying $a_t \notin B_t$.
 Since $\calF$ is intersecting, every set in $\calF$ intersects $A$, and therefore includes the element $a_t$ for some $t \in [k]$.
 Such a set further intersects $B_t$, hence it also includes some element $b \in B_t$ (which is different from $a_t$).
 By Claim~\ref{claim:stable_i_j}, the number of stable $k$-subsets of $[n]$ that include both $a_t$ and $b$ does not exceed $\binom{n-k-2}{k-2}$.
 Since there are at most $k^2$ ways to choose the elements $a_t$ and $b$, this implies that $|\calF| \leq k^2 \cdot \binom{n-k-2}{k-2}$, as required. \end{proof}